 The Dodge made its biggest public appearance in years when officials from the Tournament of Roses Parade asked if they could use it to chauffeur another fervent supporter of military veterans, actor Gary Sinise, on New Year’s Day 2018.
 The Smiths agreed, but neither of them rode in the car.
 They watched from the parade route.

 “They offered me the chance to ride along, but there wasn’t room for Marilyn,” Keith says.
 “So I said, ‘No thanks.’
 We’ve been a package deal for 60 years.”

 The Smiths and George Bailey’s Dodge haven’t been together nearly as long, but they’ve certainly made plenty of beautiful memories together.

 “It’s one of the biggest investments we’ve ever made, but it has also been the most inspiring thing we’ve ever done, besides getting married,” Keith says.
 “We didn’t have much when we got married in 1958, but how blessed we’ve been.
-You know the scene where the George and Mary give away all of their money to save their business, and then Donna Reed fixes up the old house so that she and Jimmy Stewart can have a place for their honeymoon?
+You know the scene where the George and Mary give away all their money to save their business, and then Donna Reed fixes up the old house so that she and Jimmy Stewart can have a place for their honeymoon?
 That’s something my Marilyn would do.
-I don’t know what an 18-year-old kid knows about making a forever commitment, but it’s worked out pretty well.”
+I don’t know what an 18-year-old kid knows about making a forever commitment, but it’s worked out pretty well for us.”